mike-weiner/display-event-locations-tec/README.md

 * Initial release

 ## Upgrade Notice

+### 3.0.2
+More quick updates are on the horizon!
+Code has been cleaned and further simplified, and plugin names have been made consistent.
+Please let us know if you experience any issues!

 ### 3.0.1
 A quick bug fix has been deployed to make sure TEC looks into the correct directory within your active theme to be able to pull in any additional template overrides.
 Have a great weekend!